geoloar/TIE-toolbox/README.md

 -----
 CONTENT:

-The TIEtoolbox contains four folders and one master running script.
+The TIE-toolbox contains four folders and one master running script.

 The folders are:
 	- LOADfunctions